-How can you stir up curiosity in someone who thinks the story of a baby who was lying in a manger thousands of years ago is irrelevant to their lives?
-If you have no idea how to ask that question, I’m glad you’re here.
+How can you stir up curiosity in someone who thinks the story of Jesus is irrelevant to their lives—especially at Christmas time?

 Where else can I listen to the podcast?